Plexi: Caught Up: Amsterdamed & its aftermath

 After embarking to Amsterdam, where they recorded a follow-up album in late 1998, the band dissolved.
 No official reason for the breakup was ever issued, though the band members remain friends.
 Angelos would later collaborate with Dave Navarro on the Joy Division tribute track "Day of the Lords" under the outfit name Honeymoon Stitch.
 There was some suggestion by Navarro the recording session was complicated by substance abuse issues and their vocalist's inability to stay conscious and standing.
 Rumors of heroin addiction, mostly connected to the band's look, have never been substantiated specifically.
 Plexi have since played one-off gigs in the L.A. area between 2002 and 2006.
 "Forest Ranger" was used in the movie Book of Shadows: Blair Witch 2 in 2000.
 Block drummed in Jack Off Jill for a while, then formed the Plexi-esque band Tape with future She Wants Revenge leader Justin Warfield.
 Block and Barragan had been featured in the touring band of Mark Lanegan for several years.
 Angelos has had roles in a few independent films, such as When (1999), and worked on recording a solo album in L.A.
 He currently lists his profession as music video producer.

+In 2013, Plexi reunited to perform at a benefit concert for Denise Franco, alongside the Campfire Girls and Lifter.